 Simply use a dark pencil or marker to trace around a cake pan or cup of the relevant size for your meringues.
 Draw the circle(s) onto the parchment paper.
 Flip the piece of parchment over, so that the guidelines are on the bottom and will not directly come in contact with your meringue.
 This will prevent any contamination if you were not using a food safe pen.
 If you did use a food safe pen, it is still good to flip the paper over to avoid any unwanted colour mixing with the meringue.

 If you are using a silicone sheet, you can find ones with guidelines pre-printed onto the sheets.
-I have this set which includes useful template mats.
 Alternatively, you can cut templates out of parchment paper, setting these underneath the silicone mat, use these as guides.

 Place your meringue base into a preheated 250°F (120C/100C Fan) oven.
 The beauty of meringues is that the baking part is a very hands off process.
 Simply set yourself a timer for three hours and carry on with your day!